Skip to main content

 The opening hours of the Accreditation Centre are:

-All registered participants will receive an email with detailed info on how to accredit and to which tent they should go.
+All registered participants will receive an email with detailed info on how to accredit and which tent they should go to (be aware that people from the same group may need to go to different tents, so check your email carefully!)

-During the accreditation process, you will have to present the QR code you will receive the day before the event and the same identity document used during the registration process.
-Please prepare these elements as you approach the accreditation desks and make sure to bring the correct identity document.
+During the accreditation process, you will have to present the QR code you will receive via email the day before the event and the same identity document, not expired, used during the registration process.
+Please prepare these elements as you approach the accreditation desks.

-If you are part a sponsored group that is organising an activity at the EYE, those directly involved in this activity will also go through a different tent to ensure fast accreditation.
+If you are part of a sponsored group that is organising an activity at the EYE, please make sure you arrive well in advance of your activity.
+Those directly involved in the activity will also go through a different tent to ensure faster accreditation.

 During accreditation, you will receive a wristband that serves as an event badge and is required to enter the European Parliament buildings and the EYE Village.
-Do not lose the wristband.
-The wristband comes in the following colours.
+Do not remove or lose the wristband, you will need it for the duration of the event, and please make sure your wristband is visible at all times.
+The wristbands come in the colours below.
 Please make sure that your wristband corresponds to the correct category:

-• Participants with access to the EYE Village only: Green
+• Participants registering on the spot, with access to the EYE Village only*: Red

 Before entering the EYE Village